The situation at the front — almost 100 battles took place between the AFU and the Russian army — online.ua

 Points of attention

-Operational information as of 16:00 on 06/18/2025 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine.
+Operational information as of 16:00 06/20/2025 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine,

-In the North-Slobozhansk and Kursk directions, Ukrainian soldiers have repelled 17 enemy attacks today, and four more clashes are ongoing.
-The invaders' aviation carried out two strikes, dropping four guided bombs.
-In addition, the enemy carried out 87 artillery attacks on the positions of our troops and settlements, including one from multiple launch rocket systems.
+In the North-Slobozhansk and Kursk directions, Ukrainian soldiers have repelled 18 enemy attacks today, and six more clashes are ongoing.
+The invaders' aviation carried out 6 strikes, dropping 12 guided bombs.
+In addition, the enemy carried out 116 artillery attacks on the positions of our troops and settlements, including one from multiple launch rocket systems.

-In the South Slobozhansk direction, the enemy attacked three times today in the areas of Vovchansk, Lyptsi, and Dovgeny, and also carried out an airstrike in the area of the Lobanivka settlement.
+In the South Slobozhansk direction, the enemy attacked five times today in the Zelenye and Vovchansk areas, three attacks are still ongoing.

-In the Kupyansk direction, the Russian occupiers carried out two attacks in the direction of Stepovaya Novoselivka and near Zagryzove.
-One clash is still ongoing.
+In the Kupyansk direction, the Russian occupiers carried out one attack in the direction of Stepovaya Novoselivka, the fighting has ended.

-In the Lymansky direction, the invading army has today carried out eight attacks on Ukrainian positions in the areas of the settlements of Novyi Mir, Olhivka, Hrekivka, Lypove, Zelena Dolyna, Torske and in the direction of Karpivka.
-Two clashes are currently ongoing.
+In the Lymansky direction , the invading army has launched 12 attacks on Ukrainian positions in the areas of the settlements of Novyi Mir, Olhivka, Hrekivka, Ridkodub and in the Karpivka and Hlushchenkove directions.
+Four clashes are currently ongoing.

-In the Siversky direction in the areas of Hryhorivka, the enemy attacked the positions of our troops twice.
+In the Siversky direction in the Hryhorivka area, the enemy attacked the positions of our troops once, the fighting has ended.

-In the Kramatorsk direction, the enemy is trying to advance in the areas of Orikhovo-Vasylivka, Bila Hora, Kurdyumivka, Predtechyny, Novomarkovo, Bondarny, and Stupochy.
-Units of the Defense Forces repelled all 12 attacks.
+In the Kramatorsk direction, the enemy is trying to advance in the areas of Bila Hora, Predtechyny, and Stupochy.
+Units of the Defense Forces repelled all four attacks.

-In the Toretsk direction, the enemy is trying to penetrate our defenses in the Toretsk and Diliivka areas.
-Our defenders have repelled five assaults by the invaders.
+In the Toretsk direction, the enemy tried to penetrate our defenses five times in the Toretsk and Yablunivka areas.
+Our defenders have already repelled four of the invaders' assaults.

-In the Hulyaipil direction, enemy aircraft launched strikes with unguided aircraft missiles on Hulyaipil and Malynivka; the enemy did not conduct any assault operations.
+In the Hulyaipol direction, enemy aircraft launched strikes with unguided aircraft missiles on Hulyaipol; the enemy did not conduct assault operations.

-In the Orikhiv direction, Ukrainian defenders repelled one enemy attack in the direction of Shcherbaky.
+In the Orikhiv direction, Ukrainian defenders repelled two enemy attacks in the direction of Novoandreyevka.

 More on the topic